Circular-TwAIn/Onboarding-Guide/Productmanufacturer.md

 To create such a DPP, the AASX Package Explorer is the right tool.
 A detailed tutorial can be found here: [Screencast](https://admin-shell-io.com/screencasts/)

 Your product might include other components, that can be described in the DPP.
 For this, a hierarchical structure referencing other DPPs can be created with the template "Hierarchical structures".
+If you received AAS for certain components in your product, reference them with the [SMT Hierarchical Structures](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Hierarchical%20Structures%20enabling%20Bills%20of%20Material/1/0)

+If no AAS is available, you can create a component-specific AAS or Submodel in your modeling.

 The result will be a file describing your generic product.
 You can choose to create a file for each manufactured product (each instance) and provide information about the specific instance (serial numbers, manufacturing date).

 ## DPP service
 After the product is delivered, it will be used by the customer.
 In some use-cases, it might be important to include usage / maintenance data in the DPP of the product.
 That means, that the customer could send back data to your DPP.